OurTutors

 You will find me in our music school office each Tuesday or perhaps relief tutoring keyboard classes or being the relief accompanist for the Keynotes Choir.

 I have a degree in organisational and intercultural communications as well as music.
-I currently teach piano to students at one of our local colleges, as well as privately.
+I currently teach piano to students at both of our local colleges.
 You will also find me accompanying many students for their Trinity exams and local performances throughout the year.

 In my spare time, I enjoy reading, being out on the lake, biking and playing pickleball!